three female college students talking and laughing

 SPA Scholarships

 The School of Public Affairs has a pool of privately donated money for scholarships.
-New students, continuing students, and international students are eligible to apply.
+New students, continuing students and international students are eligible to apply.
 This web page (below) describes the scholarships and donors.
-When you complete the scholarship application, you are applying for ALL these scholarships.
 Please Note: If you will be a new student, you must be admitted to a degree program to apply.

-APPLY BY COMPLETING THIS APPLICATION.
-Please note: that the application opens on October 1, 2023.
-The deadline to apply will be March 1, 2024.
-Recipients will be selected and notified by April 1, 2024.
+Please note that the application opens on October 1, 2024.
+The deadline to apply will be March 1, 2025.
+Recipients will be selected and notified in early April 2025.

 Available SPA scholarships: